wilson850920/celery/README.md

 ​				`$ source virtualenv/bin/activate`

-​				`$ cd practice `

 ​				`$ celery -A celery_example.celery worker --loglevel=info `

 ###### 		Terminal 2 (python):

 ​				`$ source virtualenv/bin/activate`

-​				`$ cd practice`

 ​				`$ python celery_example.py`

 ​			Open your browser and type in the address(`192.xx.xx.xx:5000/process/flask_celery`).
-Though the website will return "I sent an async request" immediately, the terminal for celery will wait 10 seconds before returning the result "yrelec_ksalf".
+Though the website will return "Request Received!" immediately, the terminal for celery will wait 10 seconds before returning the result "yrelec_ksalf".
 You can try changing the URL and the website will still be able to function, whereas celery will output each result after 10 seconds.

 ###### flask_celery.py: